 Although they are venomous, Western Rattlesnakes do have some predators.

 - Two of these are the California Kingsnake and the Common Kingsnake.
-Both of these snakes, which kill by constriction, are somewhat immune to snake venom.
+Both snakes, which kill by constriction, are somewhat immune to snake venom.

 - Skunks also prey on rattlesnakes.
 Fortunately for them, they are also immune to snake venom.